 One way to test the potence of pyschosocial stress on female fertility is with primate studies.
-They parallel humans closely.
-This is nice.
 It enables researchers to control for all of the variables that affect human lives.

 This is how big of a deal it is:

 In one study, women with stress-induced hypogonadism were compared with a) “normal” women and b) women with hypothalamic hypogonadism from other pathologies.
 Those with stress issues were the only ones who measured unrealistic expectations and dysfunctional attitudes.
 They were both highly perfectionistic and sociotrophic, which is defined as (its amazing we even have a word for this)– a high need for social approval.
 Perfectionism and sociotrophy play off of each other.
-Perfectionism interferes with social approval, and social approval feeds back on notions of what being perfect is, such that women with stress-induced hypogonadism face an intrapsychic conflict that might be too difficult to resolve.
-Additionally, being perfect is, well, an unrealistic expectation.
-Unrealistic expectations are not, generally, good for the soul.
+Perfectionism interferes with social approval, and social approval feeds back on notions of what being perfect is.

 Women with stress-induced hypogonadism also test as having trouble realxing and having fun.
 They do not typically meet the criteria for eating disorders, but they do as a whole exhibit disordered eating.
 That’s almost as insidious, in my book.
 And they do exercise a lot.
 These two facts of disordered eating and excess exercise do not help the stressed out hypothalama.